umeshkumhar/terraform-provider-backupdr/docs/data-sources/profile.md

 - `cid` (String) It displays the ID of the cluster - It is not the same as cluster ID.
 - `clusterid` (String) It displays the backup/recovery appliance ID.
 - `createdate` (Number) It displays the date when the resource profile was created.
-- `description` (String) It displays the description for the resource profile
+- `description` (String) It displays the description for the resource profile.
 - `href` (String) It displays the API URI for backup plan profile.
 - `localnode` (String) It displays the primary backup/recovery appliance name.
 - `modifydate` (Number) It displays the date when the resource profile details are modified.